 Join us for an Engineering Transfer information session to learn more about the program and how we can help you get started.
-Please find a convenient date for your schedule and RSVP to let us know you when would like to attend.
+Please find a convenient date for your schedule.

 LWTech is committed to meeting our student’s needs.
 We offer many options for courses to accommodate our student’s busy schedules.
 There are day, night, hybrid, and online options for math, science, and other general education courses.
-Students should meet with an advisor to get guidance in registering for courses that fit their schedule.
+Students should meet with the Engineering Transfer advisor to get guidance in registering for courses that fit their schedule.

 Our Engineering Transfer degrees are built on LWTech’s signature coursework style of instructor-led, hands-on learning.
 LWTech's Engineering faculty have extensive teaching and industry experience.
 Students will learn using new materials testing equipment, advanced prototyping systems, CNC routers, laser cutters, electronic test equipment and more.
 Additionally, students have access to the LWTech Innovation Lab—our ‘Maker Space’ on campus where you can work on course assignments, develop prototypes, or work on your own technical projects.
 Equipment throughout the college is incorporated into the program, putting LWTech’s degree a cut above other two-year colleges.

 Lake Washington Institute of Technology does not offer every course each quarter.
 It is the student's responsibility to consult the Class Schedule and work out an individual schedule with the Engineering Trasnfer advisor.
 Any developmental coursework a student might be required to complete may increase the program length.

 Entry into this program requires completion of an admissions application.

 At LWTech, we welcome all students as an open enrollment college and we are committed to your inclusion at the college.
 The Engineering program of study leads to an industry or specific employers that may require a full or partial background check as well as a drug test before you start the job.